JoAnna Lund: Biography

 JoAnna McAndrews was born in Davenport, Iowa, September 4, 1944, to Jerome McAndrews and Agnes Carrington.
 She graduated from high school in Lost Nation, Iowa and from the Western Illinois University.

-In 1990, her son James, daughter Rebecca, and her son-in-law Matt, were all called into active duty during Operation Desert Storm.
-Plus, her son Tommy was in the U.S. Army Reserves.
-She reacted to the stress of the situation by overeating and by her mid-40s weighed 300 pounds.
-She began to think about her own mortality—and how her weight problem had created a life-threatening situation.
-She realized that diets had never helped her, and that if she reclaimed her health she could reclaim her life.
-In order to do so, she devised a method of "exchanges" to enable herself to eat all the food she loved while exchanging the fats and sugars with healthier choices.
+In 1990, her son James, daughter Rebecca, and son-in-law Matthew, were all called to active duty during Operation Desert Storm.
+Simultaneously, her youngest son Tommy was in the U.S. Army Reserves.
+The stress of the situation led her to overeat, leading to her eventually weighing over 300 pounds.
+This caused her to began to think about her own mortality—and how her weight problem had created a life-threatening situation.
+Realizing that previous diets had never helped her, and that by reclaiming her health she could reclaim her life.
+In order to do so, she devised a method of "exchanges" that allowed her to eat all the food she loved while exchanging the fats and sugars with healthier choices.
 As friends asked for more and more of her recipes, she created her first cookbook, The Healthy Exchanges Cookbook.

 Re-published by G. P. Putnam's Sons in 1993, it has since sold hundreds of thousands of copies.
-The cookbook proved to be only the beginning of Lund's career.
-The former self-proclaimed "diet queen" from DeWitt, Iowa authored several books and the founder of Healthy Exchanges, Inc., a company that publishes a monthly newsletter with a subscriber base of 15,000, motivational booklets and inspirational audio and video tapes.
-According to People Magazine, the company is a $1 million enterprise that employs 30 people.
+The cookbook jumpstarted Lund's career.
+The former self-proclaimed "diet queen" from DeWitt, Iowa authored several books, as well as founding Healthy Exchanges, Inc., a company that published a monthly newsletter with a subscriber base of 15,000, motivational booklets, along with inspirational audio and video tapes.
+According to People Magazine, the company was a $1 million enterprise that employed up to 30 people.